Skip to content

 Here is an example using the battle-tested jose library.

-const token = "..."; // the user's access token
+const token = "..."; // The user's access token

 const JWKS = createRemoteJWKSet(new URL("https://api.nopwd.io/v0/jwks"));